kadena-community/kadena.js/packages/apps/docs/src/docs/reference/reference.md

 - [Sequenced pacts](/reference/pacts) highlights the use of multi-step transactions using pact definitions.
 - [Pact REPL](/reference/pact-repl) provides command-line reference information for the Pact REPL interactive command-line program.
 - [Pact REST API](/reference/rest-api) describes the Pact REST API and how you can use it to interact with the blockchain.
-- [Pact-JS](/reference/pactjs) covers the TypeScript library that provides a frontend application programming interface (API) for interacting with Pact smart contracts and the Kadena network.

 For information about the design of the Pact programming language, see the [Pact white paper](/kadena) or the [Pact home page](https://www.kadena.io/pact).